Indian farm protesters battle police to plant flags at historic Red Fort

 LOST CONTROL

-Tens of thousands of bearded and turbanned farmers, many bundled against the winter cold, began the day in a convoy of tractors festooned with Indian and union flags along the city’s fringes.
+Tens of thousands of farmers began the day in a convoy of tractors festooned with Indian and union flags along the city’s fringes.

-But hundreds of protesters soon broke away from pre-approved routes, heading for the city centre where the government was holding an annual Republic Day parade of troops and military hardware on Tuesday morning.
+But hundreds of protesters - some on horseback - broke away from approved routes, heading for government buildings in the city centre where the annual Republic Day parade of troops and military hardware was taking place.

-“Modi will hear us now, he will have to hear us now,” said Sukhdev Singh, 55, a farmer from the northern state of Punjab, who was among hundreds of protesters, some on horseback, who broke away from one of the three protest routes.

-“They have caused great damage to public property and many police personnel have also been injured,” the statement said.
+“They have caused great damage to public property and many police personnel have also been injured,” a police statement said.

 Protest organiser Samyukt Kisan Morcha said the groups deviating from set routes did not represent the majority of farmers.